Learn something new every day

 Although foot injuries most often occur in athletes such as long distance runners, the feet also can become injured during the course of normal daily activities.
-Some foot injuries are more prevalent under certain situations and under a wide variety of circumstances.
-That said, the most common foot injury typically is related to participation in a sport or because of repetitive movement.
+Some injuries are more prevalent under certain situations and under a wide variety of circumstances.
+That said, the most common injury typically is related to participation in a sport or because of repetitive movement.
 The most common types include broken bones, sprains and blisters.

 Sports injuries or even household accidents can result in a common type of foot injury.
 These often involve broken bones or sprained ligaments in the foot.
 A sprain in the foot, such as in the arch, can be mild enough that the person can continue regular activities during the course of treatment, but in other cases, rest will be required.

 A broken toe can be debilitating and could keep the individual out of work or unable to participate in some activities for a period of time, and fractures to the foot itself can result in immobility.
 A stress fracture is a common injury that results from repeated stress over a long period time, such as the repeated impact on the foot during the days or weeks of a distance running program.
 If a fracture to the foot or toe is severe enough, surgery to repair the damage might be recommended by the physician.

 A hairline fracture to a toe is most commonly seen by individuals who perform repetitive motion activities.
 Although not as common as a fracture caused by trauma, this can be painful and require rest of the injured area.
 An X-ray can determine whether there is a fracture involved, although symptoms such as swelling and bruising typically are an indicator.

 Although generally not considered to be serious, a blister can be a troublesome and common foot injury.
 Typically caused by friction, the fluid inside a blister needs to be drained and covered by a sterile bandage.
 Blisters can become infected if not kept clean and free of dirt.
 Blisters can occur on any areas of the foot, although they commonly occur on the toes.